 - put it beyond beyond doubt that the communication retains its confidentiality

 - adhere to the common law principle that a recipient must be put on notice before the communication that the information is confidential: not after the information has already been disclosed.

 A whole series of formulations of words are frequently used to assert confidentiality.

 Some of the terms used to assert confidentiality in a document or communication include:

-- "Private and confidential", "Personal and Confidential", "Highly Confidential", "Confidential Proprietary Information", "Confidential Document", "Private and Confidential Information", "Not for Distribution: confidential".
-They all mean the same thing.
-The communication is intended to be secret.
+- "Private and confidential", "Personal and Confidential", "Highly Confidential", "Confidential Proprietary Information", "Confidential Document", "Private and Confidential Information"

 - "Privileged and Confidential".
 Privileged is a reference to legal professional privilege